chipsi44/real-estate-price-prediction-cyril/README.md

 pip install -r requirements.txt <br>
 Requirements.txt file is available !<br>

-To use the project, launch the main.py from the main branch. <br>
-If you already have some of the CSV file you can comment some part of the main code to make it faster.
-(The code is well commented, it's easy to find wich part to comment.)
+To utilize the project, execute the main.py script located in the main branch.
+For faster execution, consider commenting out sections of the main code that pertain to loading CSV files, in the event that they have already been obtained.
+The code is well-documented, making it easy to identify the specific sections to comment.
 ## Usage:

 The data recolted are not used for any commercial activities. <br>